Welcome to Out of the FOG

 This is a moderated forum.
 The moderators are also people who have dealt with or are dealing with a personality disordered person in their own lives.
 The moderating team can move, delete, split and combine threads.
-They also have the discretion to edit or delete member posts when such posts are determined to be in conflict with the guidelines.
+They also have the discretion to edit or delete member posts when such posts are determined to be in conflict with these guidelines.

 Moderators can suspend accounts if a poster is not respecting others or contributing constructively in the spirit of the community.
 A warning will be given to any regular member before an account is suspended.
 Drive-by spammers who sign up and immediately post unrelated content or advertisements, solicitations, offensive, adult-oriented or gratuitous, unrelated attention-seeking material will have their post removed and their account removed without a warning.

-All moderators decisions are final.
 If you have a question or concern about a moderating decision or how the board is run you can send a Personal Message to one of the Moderating & Admin Team or ask about it on our Questions Forum

 .
 Do not use the original thread or any other forum to question or debate moderating decisions as this is a further distraction from the original thread topic.
-Such comments are subject to removal with a possible suspension of posting privileges.

 Note that Personal Messages and Requests sent to Moderators, Admins and the Site Owner regarding the operation of Out of the FOG are shared with the other team members.
 After an initial acknowledgment, a consensus will be reached among the leadership team prior to a response being made or action being taken.